 Qualified income is based on adjusted gross income which is income after unreimbursed business expenses.
 Most self-employed mortgage borrowers have the benefit of writing substantial unreimbursed business expenses which yields low adjusted gross income.
 Low adjusted gross income yields low qualification.
 Low qualified income yields not enough income for the loan amount self-employed mortgage borrowers need to qualify.

-How Does A Self-Employed Person Qualify For a Mortgage
+How Does a Self-Employed Person Qualify For a Mortgage

 Now with the non-QM bank statement loan program, self-employed borrowers can use their bank statement deposits to show qualified income versus adjusted gross income from their income tax returns.
 The average monthly deposit from the last 12 months is averaged to calculate monthly qualified income.
+Speak With Our Loan Officer for Mortgage Loans

-How Is Income Calculated on Bank Statement Loans?
+How is Income Calculated on Bank Statement Loans?

 Only deposits are used and not withdrawals.
 Therefore, if a borrower consistently makes a $10,000 monthly deposit and withdrawals $9,000 the next day, the $10,000 deposit is used.
 The $9,000 withdrawal does not matter.
 Mortgage underwriters do not even want to see the self-employed mortgage borrowers’ income tax returns.
 In the following sections of this guide on self-employed mortgage borrowers with no income tax returns required, we will cover bank statement loans for self-employed mortgage borrowers.